Import BOM from a CSV file

 At Production planning -> BOMs -> Import from CSV it is possible to update existing Bills of Materials by uploading a CSV file containing the new BOMs.

-Upload the new bill of materials as described in the help section "Import BOM from a CSV file".
-If the product has a BOM, it will be replaced, if not, a new BOM will be created.
+Upload a CSV file with bills of materials as described in the help section "Import BOM from a CSV file".
+A BOM is updated if:

 - If the imported file contains non-Latin characters, the file must be in UTF-8 (preferred) or Unicode encoding.
 If Excel is used to save the file, select the "Unicode Text (*.txt)" option in the "Save as type" field.
 Even though the extension of the file is TXT, it can be imported as a CSV-file.